 4. You are on your own for taxes

 There is good news though.
 You don't pay tax on every dollar you get.
-You pay it on every dollar of profit.
-It's on what's left over after your expenses.
-But that means you have to treat this like a business and keep track of your expenses – especially your miles.
+Taxes are only based on profits (what's left over after expenses).
+What that means for you is that you must treat this like a business and keep track of your expenses – especially your miles.
 You can get more information on how taxes work and what you can do with our online tax guide.

 5. You get no benefits

 There is no vacation pay.
 You don't get any sick days or paid time off.
 A self employed person gets no unemployment insurance or workers compensation.
 There is no company provided health insurance or 401K plan.

 You CAN have benefits, but you have to give them to yourself.
 After all, you are your own employer.
 It's up to you.

 The COVID-19 Coronavirus pandemic has exposed what a major issue this can be.
 If you were an Uber or Lyft driver you may especially have noticed this.
 The good news during the pandemic was the delivery industry boomed with new customers and more business.